 The Food and Drug Administration approved the Raleigh, North Carolina-based company’s application to sell Fulyzaq, or crofelemer, to people with the virus that causes AIDS.
 Diarrhea is a common reason why those with HIV stop or switch antiretroviral therapies, the agency said in a statement today.

 Derived from the crimson-colored sap of the Dragon’s Blood tree, the first-of-a-kind drug is also the second botanical prescription medicine approved by FDA.
-Salix, which got about 69 percent of its $540 million in sales (SLXP) last year from the antibiotic Xifaxan, has said the U.S. HIV-associated diarrhea market represents a $300 million-a-year opportunity.
+Salix, which got about 69 percent of its $540 million in sales (SLXP:US) last year from the antibiotic Xifaxan, has said the U.S. HIV-associated diarrhea market represents a $300 million-a-year opportunity.

 An FDA decision on the company’s treatment had been delayed twice this year, including postponement of a September target date.